 As part of an Armoured Division in the Second World War, a Motor Battalion provided infantry support within the Armoured Brigade, as opposed to the operations of the Infantry Brigade.
 The Motor Battalion was heavily mechanised and used some additional armoured fighting vehicles.
 Whilst there was an Independent Machine Gun Company in the Armoured Division, this was to support the Infantry Brigade and the Motor Battalion had its own machine gun support in the form of two platoons in the later stages of the war.

 In the Middle East, in 1942, the Motor Battalion included a machine gun platoon in each of the Motor Companies.
 This provided 16 guns across the Battalion but decentralised unlike the pre-war Infantry Battalions.
 They were carried in 3-ton lorries.

-In January 1944, the Motor Battalion (not in the Middle East) had two machine gun platoons, each with four guns and carried in Universal Carriers, in the same manner as a machine gun platoon of a machine gun battalion.
+June 1943 saw the second iteration of the Motor Battalion of an Armoured Division not in the Middle East.
+It contained two machine gun platoons, each with four guns and carried in Universal Carriers, in the same manner as a machine gun platoon of a machine gun battalion.

-The Motor Battalions of the Second World War were from the following regiments:
+The Motor Battalions of the Second World War included those from the following regiments:

 - Bouchery, 1999

 - The National Archives, WO 24/944, War Establishments July to September 1942.

 - The National Archives, WO 24/947, War Establishments April to June 1943.

 - The National Archives, WO 24/950, War Establishments 1944.